Entrepreneurship Technological (TECE)

 TECE 6260.
 Measuring and Managing the Cost of Production and Growth.
 3 Hours.

 Examines the new and growing topic of accounting for new product development and its influence on project selection, product design, and profitability.
 Topics include managerial and financial accounting, accounting for new product development, project costs, and business data.

 TECE 6300.
 Managing a Technology-Based Business.
 3 Hours.

 Covers topics specific to managing a business or a strategic business unit within a firm.
 Considers the special issues related to technology-based firms.
 Topics include creating a culture, operations planning, staffing for technical excellence, dealing with technology vendors, dealing with advisers, supply chain management, and writing operations plans.
-Prereq.
-First-year graduate student standing.
+Open to first-year graduate students.

 TECE 6320.
 International Business and Intellectual Property.
 3 Hours.